 BOSpulse provides a complete solution for engineers looking for a tool to solve their acoustic and mechanical response problems for their reciprocating equipment.

 BOSpulse can calculate the flow rate, pressure and shaking force amplitudes in complex piping systems at the harmonic frequencies corresponding with the reciprocating equipment.
-It assumes that the fluid properties are homogeneous and that the flow conditions are uniform over any cross section of the piping systems.
+It assumes that the flow conditions are uniform over any cross section of the piping systems, and that fluid properties are homogeneous, although they may vary in space.
 These assumptions are adequate for obtaining sufficiently accurate results in the typical frequency range associated with reciprocating pumps and compressors.

 Main reasons for using BOSpulse

 - BOSpulse features a powerful and efficient user interface.